 Minnesota and Vermont Become Next States to Pass Online Notarization Bills

 Minnesota and Vermont join a growing number of states to pass online notarization bills, including Tennessee, Indiana, Texas, Nevada and Virginia.
 With the passing of these bills, these states bring the antiquated process of finding a notary into the digital era.
 With Notarize, any American can legally notarize documents, online.
-And now, MN and VT notaries can join the movement.
+And now, Minnesota and Vermont notaries can join the movement.

 “With the passage of SF893, Minnesota notaries will gain the ability to serve their clients and legally notarize documents online for the first time ever.
 Remote notarization is safe, secure and convenient for everyone.
 The passage of this bill is testament that we’re continuing to modernize how the MN government serves its constituents by providing easy access to business and government services.
 Minnesota is proud to be a leader in the electronic age of document authentication.” - Rep. Dennis Smith, MN.